Mercedes-Benz Factory Worker Lawsuit: Unpaid Wages for Donning & Doffing?

 How Could a Mercedes-Benz Lawsuit Help?

 If filed and successful, a class action lawsuit against Mercedes-Benz could help factory workers recover any unpaid wages, including overtime pay.
-It could also force the automaker to change its pay practices and ensure that workers are properly paid for time spent putting on and taking off protective gear.
+It could also force the automaker to change its pay practices and ensure that workers are properly paid for their overtime hours and time spent putting on and taking off protective gear.

 What You Can Do

-If you worked in a Mercedes-Benz or Mercedes-Benz Vans factory in Alabama or South Carolina and were required to wear personal protective equipment, fill out the form on this page.
+If you worked in a Mercedes-Benz or Mercedes-Benz Vans factory and were required to wear personal protective equipment or earned bonuses in weeks you worked overtime, fill out the form on this page.

 After you get in touch, an attorney or legal representative may reach out to you directly to ask you some questions and explain how you may be able to help get a class action lawsuit started.
 It doesn’t cost anything to fill out the form or speak with someone, and you’re not obligated to take legal action if you don’t want to.